Blog

 The production and mix work continued after the recording day.
 Getting the cinematic scale right without losing the intimacy of the vocal took time.
 That tension - closeness vs scale - is where this kind of dark pop lives.

-All three handled here, start to finish.
-Production, recording, mix and master in one chair means the decisions stack correctly.
+Mastering was done in the same session chain.
+The advantage of handling production, mix and master in one chair is that the decisions stack correctly.
 What I chose in the arrangement shapes what is possible in the mix.
 What I shaped in the mix informs the master.
 Nothing gets lost between stages.

 Listen